lightbend/config/HOCON.md

    For purposes of value concatenation, it should be rendered as it was written in the file.
- - a substitution is replaced with its value which is then converted to a string as above, except that a substitution which evaluates to `null` becomes the empty string `""`.
+ - a substitution is replaced with its value which is then converted to a string as above.
  - it is invalid for arrays or objects to appear in a value concatenation.